Strictly speaking, you do not need an attorney for a Social Security disability appeal – you can file and go through the process alone.

 - Supplemental Security Income (SSI) recipients qualify based on financial need.
 Beneficiaries must have minimal income or resources.
 Eligibility does not depend on work credits.

-Both SSDI and SSI recipients must have a qualifying condition that is disabling – meaning it will prevent you from doing substantial gainful activity (SGA) for at least 12 months.
-According to the SSA, the 2022 SGA limit is $1,350, or $2,260 for blind recipients.
+SSDI and SSI recipients must have a qualifying condition that is disabling – meaning it will prevent them from doing substantial gainful activity (SGA) for at least 12 months.
+According to the SSA, the 2024 SGA limit is $1,550, or $2,590 for blind recipients.

 Given the program requirements, many application denials are due to insufficient medical evidence or issues with your income.
 However, technical errors can also cause a problem.
-Common reasons for denial include:
+Common reasons for claim denials include:

 - You make too much money.